 - 8 slice provolone cheese

-- Butter and toast sub rolls under a broiler.
-Top the rolls with meat and two slices of cheese.
+- Butter and toast sub rolls under the broiler.
+Top the toasted rolls with meat and two slices of cheese.
 Broil again just until cheese is melted and starting to bubble.
 Serve with broth in small cups for dipping.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 1210Total Fat: 61gSaturated Fat: 23gTrans Fat: 1gUnsaturated Fat: 33gCholesterol: 291mgSodium: 2352mgCarbohydrates: 68gFiber: 3gSugar: 8gProtein: 95g

 Nutrition information is calculated by Nutritionix and may not always be accurate.

 At Pressure Cooking Today, we believe in making real food with fresh and familiar ingredients.

 🥘 Browse my collection of the best pressure cooker recipes here on my website (some of my most popular recipes include Instant Pot Beef and Broccoli and Easy Instant Pot Pulled Pork).

 💬 Follow Pressure Cooking Today on Facebook and Instagram for the latest updates.
 Or join my Electric Pressure Cooker Facebook Group to connect with other pressure cooking fans.